THIS

 We suggest arriving in the morning or afternoon to have a little time to rest and settle in.

-My flight gets in the day before my group, can I stay at the hotel an extra night?
+My flight gets in the day before my group, can you arrange hotel and activities for me?

 What airport is best to arrive into?